© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Mound S of Combe Abbey is a scheduled monument protected by Historic England under reference 1005765.
 View the official record →

-Mound S of Combe Abbey is a raised earthwork located within the grounds of the former Cistercian monastery at Combe in Warwickshire.
+Mound S at Combe Abbey is a raised earthwork forming part of the extensive archaeological landscape associated with the Cistercian abbey founded in Warwickshire during the twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005765.

 Mound S of Combe Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005765.